 There’s something borderline fascist about the festive season: the invitations for Advent that arrive in August, jingle tills in September, Winter Wonderland in Hyde Park halfway through November…

 It all puts me in a bad mood, as the secret to most enjoyment is spontaneity.
-Carol services and nativity plays are a lovely, enduring tradition but Christmas parties are the essence of a regulation revel that comes earlier every year.
+Carol services and nativity plays are a lovely, enduring tradition but New Year's parties are the essence of a regulation revel that comes earlier every year.
 All the forced jollity from Christmas fascists – you know, the sort who make you wear paper hats and dangle mistletoe – are the enemies of fun.

-Arrivals Unlike book launches, Christmas parties don’t have a sweet spot to hit which is just before (or just after, depending on the author) speeches.
+Arrivals Unlike book launches, New Year's parties don’t have a sweet spot to hit which is just before (or just after, depending on the author) speeches.
 Peak time is between 7.15pm and 8pm for an early-evening drinkies.
 If you’re the life-and-soul type, you will want to know that C Northcote Parkinson (as in Parkinson’s law) has identified the throbbing epicentre of a gathering will always be slightly to the right of the centre of the room, so head there.

 Bores If you see one bearing down, hide your drink, so you greet them empty-handed.
 Maintain eye contact, and then gasp, ‘Gosh, I must get a drink!
 Can I get you one?’ and fade away.
 Giles Wood, of this parish, always makes a beeline for bores as he is too lazy to make sparkling conversation with noted wits.
 ‘I’m very lazy and uncompetitive,’ he admits, ‘and I enjoy rehashing clichés with legendary dullards, pretending I’m in a Mike Leigh play.’